 - 7.4.1 Situated in south-east Worksop, accessed from Furnival Street, this disused allotment site (3.5ha) is located within a primarily residential area.
-The re-use of this site (see Figure 16) provides a significant opportunity to positively redevelop a vacant site in this part of the town and to support the ongoing regeneration of the Manton area of Worksop.
-It will also address Council Plan15 priorities to improve the wider environment for Bassetlaw's communities. - 7.4.2 The site is well located for employment, with local services, open space and a good bus service nearby, thus reducing the need to travel by car.
-The Land Availability Assessment 20212 identified the site as suitable to contribute to the housing requirement in Worksop.
-The site is identified as deliverable in the early part of the plan period from 2025-2026. - 7.4.3 The site has planning permission for residential use but the design is currently under review.
-As such, the site is proposed as an allocation in this plan.
+The re-use of this site (see Figure 14) provides a significant opportunity to positively redevelop a vacant site in this part of the town and to support the ongoing regeneration of the Manton area of Worksop.
+It will also address Council Plan15 and Local Plan priorities to improve the wider environment for Bassetlaw's communities. - 7.4.2 The site is well located for employment, with local services, open space and a good bus service nearby, thus reducing the need to travel by car. - 7.4.3 The majority of the site has planning permission for residential use, with the planning application for the second phase expected early in the plan period.
 The site is expected to provide for approximately 120 affordable and low-cost units of a range of house types and sizes including apartments to help meet local housing needs in the area.
 This should include a proportion of homes for older people.

-Figure 16: Radford Street, Worksop
+Figure 14: Radford Street, Worksop